 By Kevin Moore

-In the run-up to the SLAS2017 conference in Washington, DC in February 4-8, we spoke to Dr. Christopher Millan, Co-Founder and CTO of the up-and-coming company, CellSpring.
+How can we improve upon the completely artificial situation that we have today for screening drugs?
+We spoke to Dr. Christopher Millan, Co-Founder and CTO of the up-and-coming company, CellSpring.
 Based in Zürich, Christopher Millan with his business partner, CEO Kramer Schmidt, are both Americans.
-We asked Chris how two Americans end up establishing a biotech start-up company in Switzerland.
+We also asked Chris how two Americans end up establishing a biotech start-up company in Switzerland.

 Dr. Chris Millan’s (foreground) journey took him from PhD lab work to founding one of the most successful startups in Zürich with his college friend, Kramer Schmidt.